anxdpanic/plugin.video.twitch/README.md

 * I can't find the Twitch.tv add-on in the xbmc add-on manager!

-> Make sure you are using at least XBMC 11 Eden.
+> Make sure you are using at least XBMC 12 Frodo.

 What's next?
 ----------------

 Things that need to be done next:

-* Finish code refactoring
-* Test all features of the plug-in
 * Implement a user authentication
 * Implementation of a section for archived videos